 Filmed using handmade paper puppets and cardboard sets, brotherly filmmaking duo Lewie and Noah Kloster animate a brief but pivotal chapter in cinema history.
 The short tells the story of Sara Driver, producer of Jim Jarmusch’s seminal 1984 film “Stranger Than Paradise,” and the high stakes international film smuggling she had to perform in order for it to be completed.

-Reeling from the emotional fallout of the dreaded queer breakup, film editor Gabi decides to revisit her old profession, dropping into the high-end brothel she once frequented.
+Reeling from the emotional fallout of the dreaded queer breakup, film editor Gabi decides to revisit her old profession, dropping into the high-end club she once frequented.
 After sending an unhinged voice memo to her ex’s new girlfriend, she feels sparks with an old work friend during a lucrative double.
 Her yearning for connection practically jumps off the screen in April Maxey’s economical telling, bolstered by an impressive performance by lead Marisela Zumbado.

 Prominent theater director Shariffa Ali dives into filmmaking with an upbeat short about a New York comedian struggling to find her footing in the mountains of Oregon.
 The film was written by Ali with fellow theatermakers Kamilah Long and Courtney Williams, and stars actress and singer Tiffany Mann.